| |

 Pro Tips

-Suggestions for Variations and Substitutions
+Variations & Substitutions

-• Omit the peas if you don’t like them.
+-Omit the peas if you don’t like them.

-• Turn this into a Greek-inspired dish by adding some creamy feta and fresh dill at the end.
+-Turn this into a Greek-inspired dish by adding some creamy feta and fresh dill at the end.

-• You can sub with red onion if you don’t have shallots.
+-Sub with red onion if you don’t have shallots.

 Recipe FAQs

-Do you peal zucchini?
+Do you peal the zucchini?

 You can, but it’s not necessary because the skin contains lots of nutrients and softens easily when cooked.